CQUPTAI/CRFD-25/README.md

 # CRFD-25
 CRFD-25 is a newly constructed dataset to advance food and drink recommendation services for railway travelers.
 It contains representative dishes collected from 33 high railway traffic cities.
 In each city, more than 200 signature dishes are manually picked and labeled from different restaurants.
-The data is sourced from Meituan (https://www.waimai.meituan.com) and Dianping (https://www.dianping.com), two of the leading online food delivery platforms in China.
+The data is sourced from [Meituan](https://www.waimai.meituan.com) and [Dianping](https://www.dianping.com), two of the leading online food delivery platforms in China.

 # 🔍 Introduction
 CRFD-25 dataset is introduced in our paper which presents [LLM4Rail](https://github.com/CQUPTAI/LLM4Rail), an LLM-based railway service consulting platform.